 When we select Rows or Columns in our Revit Schedules, the individual Items that make up those Rows and Columns are also selected.
-This means we can use the VDC Revit Item Properties Palette to review and modify these Parts, line item by line item.
+This means we can use the VM Item Properties Palette to review and modify these Parts, line item by line item.
 We can even renumber the parts right here is this View, adjusting sort priority until we get exactly what were looking for.

 As always, I’d be happy to hear your thoughts and opinions!
 Leave a comment below and give us your feedback.